skohub-io/swib20-workshop/resources/publish-vocab.md

 # Step 5: Add some hierarchy to the vocabulary

 There is some granularity missing with "foreign languages".
 I want to add specific languages to better classify the material.
 We use `skos:broader`/`skos:narrower` to add sub-concepts to `foreignLanguages`.

+# Step 6: Set up redirect for persistent identifiers

+If you are using PURL or w3id, you have to set up the redirect so that the permanent URIs resolve.

 # Step 6: Publish and use it